A Chris Buck Workshop

 Logistics

-Accomedations & Meals - Participants are required to find their own accommodations in Toronto.
+Accommodations & Meals - Participants are required to find their own accommodations in Montreal.
 Attendees will arrange their own meals, lunch recommendations near the venue will be provided.

 New York Times Magazine Jason Acuña behind the scenes, photo by Ben Travers